-In Berlin the ideas of the new, modern, light-flooded dwelling were implemented in a unique form during the interwar period.
+The idea of new, modern, light-flooded dwellings were implemented in a unique form during the Berliner interwar period.
 In the 1920s, the six green settlements were developed as a counter-project to the hitherto dominant tenant buildings of the Berlin workers‘ families.
-In 2008, they were registered in the UNESCO World Heritage List because of their social aspirations and their outstanding importance for 20th century urban planning and architecture.
+In 2008 they were registered in the UNESCO World Heritage List because of their social aspirations and their outstanding importance for 20th century urban planning and architecture.

-All six settlements are visited as part of a day bus tour - being the operator of two infostations in the Hufeisen-Britz and Siemensstadt settlements Ticket B offers exclusive access to shops and apartments.
+All six settlements are visited as part of a full-day bus tour - being the operator of two information stations in the Hufeisen-Britz and Siemensstadt settlements, Ticket B offers exclusive access to shops and apartments.

 Housing Estates North Berlin

 Großsiedlung Siemensstadt -„Ringsiedlung“ - (Hans Scharoun, Walter Gropius, Otto Bartning, Hugo Häring, Fred Forbat und Paul-Rudolf Henning); Siedlung Afrikanische Straße (Mies van der Rohe); Siedlung Schillerpark (Bruno Taut); Weiße Stadt (Otto Rudolf Salvisberg, Bruno Ahrends und Wilhelm Büning) and Carl-Legien-Siedlung (Bruno Taut) in Prenzlauer Berg

 Housing Estates South Berlin

 Hufeisensiedlung Britz and „Tuschkastensiedlung“ Falkenberg (Bruno Taut) or alternatively Onkel-Tom-Siedlung (Bruno Taut, Otto Rudolf Salvisberg und Hugo Häring), Waldsiedlung Quermatenweg